Mario Andretti: Legacy

+Andretti has regularly driven the two seater IndyCar before races since his retirement.

 Over the course of his long career, Andretti won over 100 races on major circuits, although the exact numbers vary depending on the definition of a major circuit.
 The International Motorsports Hall of Fame puts the total at either 109 or 111, while Andretti and the Automotive Hall of Fame put the total at 111.

 Andretti's name has become synonymous with speed in American popular culture.
 An extremely versatile driver, Andretti stands alone, or close to it, in several lists of drivers to win in multiple categories: